 A big Christmas tree next to the Tallinn Town Hall is also worth seeing.
-It is said that a similar tree has been staying there already in 1441.
-The market has a true long history that many other Christmas Markets in Europe are missing.
+It is said that a similar tree has been staying there already since 1441.
+The market has a truly long history that many other Christmas Markets in Europe are missing.

 Estonians are friendly people.
-Some Estonians may have similar facial features as Eastern Europeans though there is quite difference between them in terms of personalities.
-Estonians like Finns love sauna and they don't really talk unless they have something important to say.
+Some Estonians may have similar facial features as Eastern Europeans though there is quite a difference between them in terms of personalities.
+Estonians like Finns love saunas and they don't talk unless they have something important to say.
 Don't take it as unfriendly, because it is just a part of their culture.
 Travellers might find it quite rude but once you befriend a local then you will realize, they are very nice.
-While visiting Tallinn Christmas Market, you'll expect a fast and customer service.
-People love travellers and want to serve them well in the local way.
+While visiting Tallinn Christmas Market, you'll expect fast customer service.
+People love travellers and want to serve them well in a local way.

 Young Estonians speak good English.
 With older people, you may need to communicate in Estonian, Finnish or Russian.

 In winters, the weather in Tallinn is cold.
 The temperature is normally between 0 and +5 degrees but if you are (un)lucky, you may experience even -20 degrees.
 There are countless cosy cafes and restaurants spread in the Old Town where you can enjoy Estonian food and hot drinks perfect for the cold weather.

 One thing is sure, the sun rises late and sets early in the winter.